 Everyone wants to leave a legacy.
 God designed us with a desire to be fruitful, multiply, and make a lasting impact.
 There is more than one way to leave an inheritance.
 At WealthBuilders, we want to equip people to impart spiritual and financial legacy.

 Building wealth for future generations is a selfless act.
 It’s like planting a tree you will never eat from.
 My friend, pastor, and real estate investor Dan Dyer gives one of the best teachings I’ve heard on generational wealth.
-He asks the following question in response to Proverbs 13:22:
+He poses the following question in response to Proverbs 13:22:

 “What if the wealth of the wicked laid up for us is so that we can influence, impart, discover, develop, and deploy the next generation?”
-Dan continues, “The next generation is our glory and the Lord’s inheritance.”
+Dan asks, “The next generation is our glory and the Lord’s inheritance.”

-How to Apply Proverbs 13:22
+How Proverbs 13:22 Leads To Generational Wealth

 Here are 3 ways you can be ready to receive it: